piratesephiroth/shoebox-godot-plugin/README.md

 # PixiJS Spritesheet Importer

-This is a plugin for [Godot Engine](https://godotengine.org) to import a spritesheet made for PixiJS.
-These can be generated using [ShoeBox](http://renderhjs.net/shoebox/) or [SpriteSheet Packer](https://amakaseev.github.io/sprite-sheet-packer/) as multiple `AtlasTexture`s.
+This is a plugin for [Godot Engine](https://godotengine.org) to import `AtlasTexture`s from a spritesheet made for PixiJS.
+These can be generated using [ShoeBox](http://renderhjs.net/shoebox/) or [SpriteSheet Packer](https://amakaseev.github.io/sprite-sheet-packer/).

 **Note: This is compatible only with Godot 3.0 or later.**